CryerWorks/MundusEditor/README.md

-# Mundus Editor React
+# Mundus Editor

-A modern React application for news article management and summarization.
+A news article management and summarization application built with React and Flask.

 ## Features